ECE 33700 - ASIC Design LaboratoryLecture Hours: 1 Lab Hours: 3 Credits: 2

 ECE 27000 Minimum Grade of C

-Introduction to standard cell design of VLSI digital circuits using VHDL hardware description language.
-Emphasis on how to write VHDL that will map readily to hardware.
-Laboratory experiments using commercial grade computer-aided design (CAD) tools for VHDL based design, schematic based logic entry, logic and VHDL simulation, automatic placement and routing, timing analysis and testing.
+Introduction to standard cell design of Application Specific Integrated Circuits (ASICs) using modern hardware description languages (HDLs).
+Emphasis on how to write HDL code that will map readily to hardware.
+Laboratory experiments using commercial grade computer-aided design (CAD) tools for HDL based design, logic simulation, automatic placement and routing, timing analysis and verification.

 - Verilog for Digital Design, Frank Vahid, Roman Lysecky, John Wiley & Sons, 2007, ISBN No. 9780470052624.